Sylvanus Bowser

 Under the banner of his company, S. F. Bowser & Company, this activity expanded to the measurement and handling of many commercial liquids.
 Bowser opened branches around the world, and bowser became a generic term for fuel dispensers, then fuel tankers (especially on airfields), then finally for any kind of self-propelled liquid tanker with the ability to dispense direct to consumers.

-In New Zealand and Australia it is still a generic term for consumer fuel pumps, while in the United Kingdom it refers to wheeled water tankers (either automotive or towed) used to supply fresh water to areas where normal supplies have been interrupted.
+In New Zealand and Australia, Bowser is still a generic term for consumer fuel pumps.
+In the United Kingdom, the term refers to wheeled water tankers (either automotive or towed) used to supply fresh water to areas where normal supplies have been interrupted.

-The Bowser company was acquired in 1960 by Keene Corporation in Greenville, Tennessee.
+The Bowser company was acquired in 1960 by Keene Corporation in Greeneville, Tennessee.
 The vacuum oil purification side of the business was divested by Keene in 1978, subsequently trading under the name Enervac.
 Keene filed for bankruptcy in 1993 due to a large number of asbestos-related lawsuits.